Master the Business of Entrepreneurial Journalism

 • A range of organization, time management, and mental health strategies

-“This experience was one of the most impactful, educational courses I've ever taken in my career (and I've sat through a lot of them!) … such meaningful encouragement.”
+“This experience was one of the most impactful, educational workshops I've ever taken in my career (and I've sat through a lot of them!) … such meaningful encouragement.”

-“The entire workshop was wonderful, but session 4 -- particularly the sections on scheduling work and rest and creating habits and systems -- were enlightening and empowering.
+“The entire workshop was wonderful, but the last session-particularly the sections on scheduling work and rest and creating habits and systems-were enlightening and empowering.
 I left feeling excited about freelancing and put some gems on post-its that I now look at every day when starting my workday.”

 “Understanding the essentials of a contract and practicing negotiation skills were crucial parts of this seminar for me.
 I was pretty oblivious before this.
 Now, I feel confident that I can stand up for myself when pursuing a project.”